Working Out the Specifics of Florida Alimony Payments – Spousal Support

 Divorce does not necessarily mean the end of the relationship between two people.
 There may still be a relationship between the parties that lasts years, or even for lifetimes.
 One such relationship, which is often the most complex and contentious, is alimony.

 The judge has broad discretion to award alimony, and can design orders to adapt to many unique situations.
-Working with a Florida alimony attorney at the Kramer Law Firm will ensure that you know all of your options, and that the court is informed of all relevant issues regarding alimony in your case.
+Working with a Florida alimony attorney at the New Future Divorce & Family Law Firm will ensure that you know all of your options, and that the court is informed of all relevant issues regarding alimony in your case.

 We have extensive experience representing husbands and wives in divorce where alimony payments are an issue.
 There are specific actions we can take to protect your rights to alimony, modify alimony payments, or assist you with alimony enforcement.